Simple Minds: Initial albums (1978–1980)

 In June 1979 "Chelsea Girl" was released as the second single from the album, failing to reach the chart, while the band continued to tour the UK on their own.
 In September 1979 Simple Minds recorded their next album, Real to Real Cacophony, at Rockfield Studios with producer John Leckie.
 The songs were mostly conceived in the studio and was a significant departure from the pop tunes of Life in a Day.
 German Krautrock was now the band's main influence, adopting a more experimental electronic sound that drew influences from the motorik, repetitive grooves of bands such as Neu!, Kraftwerk and La Düsseldorf.

 The band began their Real to Real Cacophony tour in Germany and also made a short visit to New York in October 1979.
 Their performance of the songs "Premonition", "Factory" and "Changeling" at Hurrah was filmed for The Old Grey Whistle Test.

 Real to Real Cacophony was released in November 1979.
-While the band got little marketing support from their record company Arista, who didn't like the album, it received critical acclaim.
+While the band got little marketing support from their record company Arista, who did not like the album, it received critical acclaim.
 The release was followed by their third UK tour of the year and a BBC session for John Peel in December.
 In January 1980 "Changeling" was released as the only single from Real to Real Cacophony, failing to make an impression on the charts.
 In March they supported Gary Numan on a couple of gigs, and continued their Real to Real Cacophony tour until June 1980 with dates mainly in Germany, France and the Netherlands.
 In June 1980 Simple Minds entered the studio to record their next album, again with producer John Leckie at Rockfield Studios.
 The band again had a new approach to their music that differed from the previous album, this time aiming for a more repetitive, dance-orientated sound inspired by disco music they had heard in nightclubs while touring Europe.